Infineon/mtb-xensiv-3d-magnetic-sensor-tlx493d/README.md

 If you already have an existing ModusToolbox™ project and want to add the library to it, then you have to do the following steps:

 - First of all clone the repository into your desired location.
-- Then you have to copy the complete folder *framework* from the cloned repository into your project, here it is not important where you put it.
+- Then you have to copy the complete folder *libs/mtb-xensiv-3d-magnetic-sensor-tlx493d-wrapper* from the cloned repository into your project, here it is not important where you put it.
-- In order to use the ModusToolbox™ drivers we need to add the core library of the XENSIV™ 3D Magnetic Sensor family to the project.
+- In order to use the ModusToolbox™ drivers we need to add the core library of the XENSIV™ 3D Magnetic Sensor family to the project as well.
 This can easily done by creating the necessary file in the *deps* folder of your project.
+- Execute the command `make getlibs` again to retrieve the necessary resources.

+After you did the steps mentioned above, you're ready to use the library with all its features.

 ## Choose a different example
 With the steps mentioned in the "How to get started" section you will build the default example, which is a very simple I2C example for the TLE493D-P3B6 of the third generation.
 Following, is an explanation on how you can change the example to your desired one.
 In order to do that, you simply have to change the value of the `#define EXAMPLE` to the desired example.
 You can see a list of all available examples in the enumeration ` examples_t `.
 The documentation of each example can be found the in corresponding folders directly in the code.